dcstsai/IAI_Project/README.md

 We divide our groups into two subteams based on the models we use.
 The GNN team (David, Judy, and Lili) uses the graph neural network (GNN) model and the ML team (Yilin and Abigail) focuses on machine learning models.
 The two teams then work together to analyze the results.

 **IV.
 Data Sources**

-The datasets are available at Stanford Large Network Dataset Collection.
+The datasets are available at Stanford Large Network Dataset Collection: https://snap.stanford.edu/data/

 We use the following datasets for this project:
 1. Amazon product co-purchasing network
 - https://snap.stanford.edu/data/amazon0302.html
 - https://snap.stanford.edu/data/amazon0312.html